 Attorneys Arguing for Resentencing

 Based on this principle, attorneys for Malvo are arguing that his sentence should be reviewed and changed to allow for some chance of release.
 A lower court has ruled in Malvo’s favor, ordering resentencing, but that decision is on appeal.
 That appeal is expected to last a year, meaning that there may be no final answer on resentencing for some time.
 It is important to note that even if successful, the issue would only be sentencing; the decision does not affect or overturn Malvo’s actual conviction for the murders.

 In the end, the debate may be only philosophical because Malvo faces six sentences for six murders, even if he was permitted parole after 20 years, he would have to serve 20 years for each murder—120 years—before the right to parole would kick in.
 But in Maryland, there are up to 200 inmates serving a life sentence for crimes committed when they were juveniles, so the Malvo case could create precedent for their release in the future.

 Make sure your constitutional rights are protected and that you have representation at every stage of a criminal trial.
-Contact the attorneys of Brassel, Alexander & Rice, LLC today for a free consultation to discuss your case if you are charged with a crime or arrested in Maryland.
+Contact the attorneys of Brassel Alexander, LLC today for a free consultation to discuss your case if you are charged with a crime or arrested in Maryland.